gorlanova/be-an-a11y/README.md

 This documentation aims to provide a comprehensive overview of web accessibility, its importance, and how to implement it in your projects.
 It is designed for developers, designers, and anyone interested in making the web a more inclusive place.
 It covers the official standards, best practices, and resources.

-This documentation provides an interactive list of the WCAG guidelines, with categories, filters and complementary resources.
+This documentation provides an interactive list of the WCAG content, with categories, filters and complementary resources.
 It is designed to make the guidelines easier to browse and understand.
 It is not a replacement for the official documentation, but a nice companion.

 ## How I present the guidelines